charonn0/RB-libcURL/ReadMe.md

 |[`slist`](http://curl.haxx.se/libcurl/c/curl_slist_append.html)|[`ListPtr`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.ListPtr)|A linked list of string values.|
 |[`form`](http://curl.haxx.se/libcurl/c/curl_formadd.html)|[`MultipartForm`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.MultipartForm)|An HTTP form which libcURL will encode as `multipart/form-data`.|

 Every transfer is associated with an `EasyHandle`.
 After creating a new `EasyHandle` instance, you can set various options for the handle by calling the [`SetOption`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.EasyHandle.SetOption) method with the desired [cURL option number](http://curl.haxx.se/libcurl/c/curl_easy_setopt.html) and its new value.
-Options will persist until they are overridden or reset.
+Options will persist until they are overwritten or reset.

 Once all the desired options have been set (e.g. URL, port, username and/or password, cookies, etc.) you are ready to begin the transfer.
 Depending on your specific requirements, you can do it in one of several ways.